-If you love snickerdoodles, like my Home-made Snickerdoodle Cookie Bars, you will absolutely love these Apple Cinnamon Snickerdoodle Cookie Bars just as much, maybe even more?
+If you love snickerdoodles, like my Home-made Snickerdoodle Cookie Bars, you will absolutely love these Apple Cinnamon Snickerdoodle Cookie Bars just as much!
+Maybe even more?
+They are moist, buttery delicious snickerdoodle bars bursting with apple bits and generously sprinkled with cinnamon and sugar!

 I can't decide which I like more, so I'm not even going to try to go there.
-I love them in bars and cookies, so just load me up!
+Just load me up!

-Addicting. 🙂 Definitely a recipe keeper and so easy to make.
+And it's definitely a recipe keeper!
+So easy to make, you'll fall in love with them!
 I hope you enjoy them as much as we did!

 Apple Cinnamon Snickerdoodle Cookie Bars